Self-simulable groups: Self-simulable groups

-In this brief section, we present classes of groups which are not self-simulable by constructing examples of effectively closed actions which are not factors of SFTs.
+In this brief section, we present classes of groups which are not self-simulable.
 As we mentioned before, our focus is on groups which are both infinite and finitely generated.
-Let us justify that self-simulability is not interesting on finite groups, or groups which are not finitely generated.
+Let us briefly justify that self-simulability is not interesting on finite groups, or groups which are not finitely generated.

-Let $\Gamma$ be a finite group.
-It is obvious that every subshift $X\subset A^{\Gamma}$ is finite.
+If $\Gamma$ is a finite group, it follows that every subshift $X\subset A^{\Gamma}$ is finite.
 In particular, the trivial action on an infinite effectively closed set can not be the factor of a subshift on $\Gamma$, and thus $\Gamma$ is not self-simulable.
 On the other hand, every $\Gamma$-subshift is of finite type, and thus expansive effectively closed actions of $\Gamma$ are trivially factors of SFTs.

-While definition~\ref{def:ecaction2} can be extended naturally to countable groups with a recursive presentation, we will see that non-finitely generated groups can never be self-simulable for trivial reasons.
-Indeed, let us consider an effectively closed set with two points (for instance the two constant maps in $\{0,1\}^{\NN}$).
-Notice that the trivial action of a group on a finite set is always expansive and effective, and thus it is topologically conjugate to an effectively closed subshift on that group.
-In particular, if said trivial action were the factor of a subshift of finite type, it would be topologically conjugate to a sofic subshift with two configurations.
-The following proposition proscribes this possibility on non-finitely generated groups.
+On the other hand, while the definition of effectively closed action (Definition~\ref{def:ecaction2}) can be naturally extended to countable groups with a recursive presentation, non-finitely generated groups can never be self-simulable for trivial reasons.
+Notice that the trivial action of a group on a finite set is always expansive and effectively closed, and thus it is topologically conjugate to an effectively closed subshift on that group.
+In particular, if said trivial action were the factor of a subshift of finite type, it would be topologically conjugate to a sofic subshift with finitely many configurations.
+However, it is an immediate consequence of the definition that in any countable non-finitely generated group, sofic subshifts are either trivial or uncountable.

-\begin{proposition} Let $Y \subset A^{\Gamma}$ be a sofic $\Gamma$-subshift on a non-finitely generated group $\Gamma$.
-Then $Y$ is either a singleton or uncountable. \end{proposition}